 Figure 4.7 Baptism is one aspect of religious symbolism that is found in many religious belief systems.
-Church Window - Didgeman - Pixabay License development of the field (leaving that to anthropologists and sociologists), and given Freud's powerful and convincing arguments against religion, it is not surprising that psychology has not focused on the influence of religion on personality.
+Church Window - Didgeman - Pixabay License.

+Despite the importance of religion, as perhaps the most significant cultural factor, there is variation in the extent to which formal religious beliefs and practices are a part of the routine life of people in different cultures (see Matsumoto & Juang, 2004).
+Since most psychologists were not emphasizing cultural factors as an essential aspect of the early development of the field (leaving that to anthropologists and sociologists), and given Freud's powerful and convincing arguments against religion, it is not surprising that psychology has not focused on the influence of religion on personality.
 But that is changing, and despite the role that religion has played in many political battles and outright war, religion and spirituality are also recognized as potentially favorable aspects of psychological development in general, and personality development in particular, in the field of positive psychology (Compton, 2005; Peterson, 2006; Peterson & Seligman, 2004; Snyder & Lopez, 2005).